pahfat/PoPETs2020/experimentsUtility/readme.txt

-This directory will contains results of utility evaluations.
+This directory will contain results of utility evaluations.